Puerto Lempira

 Puerto Lempira or Auhya Yari is the Miskito capital of the Gracias a Dios department in northeastern Honduras, located on the shores of the Caratasca Lagoon.
 Though it does not have paved roads, it is the largest town in the Gracias a Dios Department.

 The town is named for the 16th century leader of the indigenous Lenca peoples, Lempira, who directed an ultimately unsuccessful resistance against the Spanish conquistador forces in the 1530s.

 Puerto Lempira became the departmental capital in 1975, prior to which it was Brus Laguna.
 In the 1980s, the town became a centre for CIA operations against the Sandinistas.

 Its population is 22,860 (2023 calculation).

 Puerto Lempira is sister city to Plattsburgh, New York, US, and has been since 2011.

 Demographics

 At the time of the 2013 Honduras census, Puerto Lempira municipality had a population of 47,528.
 Of these, 82.41% were Indigenous (81.98% Miskito), 14.86% Mestizo, 1.34% Afro-Honduran or Black, 1.27% White and 0.13% others.

+By 2018, the municipality had a population of 54,554 inhabitants, composed of 26,440 men and 28,115 women.
+Of the total population, 34,140 people lived in rural areas, while 20,414 resided in urban areas.